 5. Summarize how Populists (or Grangers) affected the mainstream political system.

-6. Describe why the 1896 election was a watershed election in American history.
+6. Identify William McKinley and describe why the 1896 election was a watershed election in American history.
 How did it affect the near-term future for Americans?
 Explain how measures the two main parties took to make the country less democratic inadvertently made it more democratic in the long run.

 Overseas Expansion 3

 1. Explain the ideological motivations for American expansion overseas in the 19th century.

 2. Summarize Americans’ colonization of Hawaii and explain their justification for overthrowing the Hawaiian government.
 Differentiate between America’s policies toward Hawaii and Japan.

 3a.
 Analyze the connection between the domestic economy and foreign policy and America’s practical motivation for expansion in the late 19th century.

 3b.
 Identify Alfred T. Mahan’s influence on American foreign policy.
 What country, for Mahan, best exemplified the model/formula for “sea power?”

 4. Summarize America’s relationship to Cuba after the Spanish-American War.
 Identify Teddy Roosevelt (aka TR) and describe his rise to prominence during the war.